 Give you details about how you can take the matter further if you are not happy with the outcome or the way in which the complaint has been handled.

-If you are not happy with the response you have received at stage 1 or 2 of the complaints process you can write to Kathryn Jones, Business Supervisor and ask for a review.
+If you are not happy with the response you have received at stage 1 or 2 of the complaints process you can write to our office and ask for a review.

 A full response to the complaint will be provided within 20 working days of receipt of the complaint.

 When we get things wrong, we will act to:

 explain what went wrong and why, and

 put things right by making any changes required